-(iii) Pillar 3 concerns, and places requirements on, openness and transparency and how institutions, in a broad sense, should report their operations to the market and the public.
+(iii) Pillar 3 concerns and places requirements on openness and transparency and how institutions, in a broad sense, should report their operations to the market and the public.
 The disclosure of capital and risk management must follow the requirements of the CRR and some additional regulations issued in Sweden, most notably the Swedish FSA's regulations FFFS 2014:12 regarding prudential requirements and capital buffers.
+The European Banking Authority (EBA) guidelines EBA/GL/2016/11 published in 2017 do not apply fully to SEK yet, since it has not yet been clarified by the Swedish FSA if and when SEK will start to be fully covered by the guidelines.
 SEK reported in accordance with Pillar 3 for the first time in the Annual Report for 2007.
 Since 2008, SEK has also published a separate report in accordance with Pillar 3: "Capital Adequacy and Risk Management Report, Pillar 3".